 From 2003 to 2011 approximately 100,000 fingerling walleye were stocked annually in Fresno Reservoir.
-Since 1998, seven of the eight highest walleye relative abundances were documented from 2007-2013 (Figure 16).
-It is evident that stocking walleye fingerlings at a rate of 100,000/year was very successful and based on Oxytetracycline analysis these fish recruited and contributed to the adult population (Figure 17).
-However, this stocking rate led to concerns of the sustainability and balance with the forage base.
-A decrease in abundance was observed in 2011 due to increased entrainment of adult walleye over the Fresno spillway, caused by near record spring run-off and precipitation (Figure 16).
-The walleye population was quickly replenished by 2013, when fall gill net surveys documented the highest walleye relative abundance ever recorded (29.5 walleye/net; Figure 16).
+Since 1998, seven of the eight highest walleye relative abundances were documented from 2007-2013 (Figure 17).
+It was evident that stocking walleye fingerlings at a rate of 100,000/year was very successful, based on Oxytetracycline analysis these fish recruited and contributed to the adult population (Figure 18).
+However, this stocking rate led to concerns of the sustainability and balance with the forage base, as well as reduced walleye growth rates.

-No walleye fingerlings have been stocked the last eight years, to decrease adult walleye abundances to a more sustainable level.
-Summer seining surveys continue to document successful reproduction of walleye, and the population is showing signs of continued growth and stabilization, regardless of increased fishing pressure and harvest.
-Sampling efforts conducted in 2019 documented walleye relative abundance at 13.7 walleye/net, current densities are slightly below the long-term average of 15.0 walleye/net with a diverse age and size structure (Figures 16 and 18).
+No walleye fingerlings have been stocked since 2011, to balance adult walleye abundances to a more sustainable level.
+Summer seining surveys continue to document successful reproduction of walleye, and the population is showing signs of continued growth and stabilization, regardless of fishing pressure and harvest.
+Sampling efforts conducted in 2020 documented walleye relative abundance at 22.4 walleye/net, current densities are above the long-term average of 15.2 walleye/net with a diverse age and size structure (Figures 17 and 19).

-The high abundances observed from 2007-2013 coincided with the best water and forage conditions observed since Fresno Dam was built.
+The high abundances observed from 2007-2013 coincided with the most stable water and forage conditions observed (based on survey data) since Fresno Dam was built.
 Our data suggests adult walleye abundances have dropped and stabilized since the record number recorded in 2013 and subsequent ceasing of annual walleye stocking.
-Continued declines in walleye relative weights was observed from 2011-2017 (Figure 16).
-Walleye growth was close to average in 2019 for younger walleye, growth was slightly less for older aged fish.
-(Figure 19).
+Continued declines in walleye relative weights was observed from 2011-2017 (Figure 17).
+Walleye growth was close to average in 2020 for all ages observed (Figure 20).

-Figure 16. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1998-2019.
+Figure 17. - Relative abundance, size structure, and relative weight of walleye in Fresno Reservoir for the years 1998-2020.

-Figure 17.
+Figure 18.
 Observed percentage of walleye marked (POS) and not marked (NEG) with oxytetracycline (OTC) in Fresno Reservoir, 2007-2012.
 A positive mark indicates the fish was stocked.

-Figure 18.
-Observed walleye age structure and distribution in Fresno Reservoir, 2019.

 Figure 19.
+Observed walleye age structure and distribution in Fresno Reservoir, 2020.

-Walleye length at age in Fresno Reservoir, 2004-2019.
+Figure 20.
+Walleye length at age in Fresno Reservoir, 2004-2020.